rrthomas/ruth/README.md

    is empty.
 3. Try looking for `ROOT/FILE`.

-If no file is found, Nancy stops with an error message.
+If no file is found, ruth stops with an error message.

-For example, if the root directory is `/dir`, `PATH` is `foo/bar/baz`, and Nancy is trying to find `file.html`, it will try the following files, in
+For example, if the root directory is `/dir`, `PATH` is `foo/bar/baz`, and ruth is trying to find `file.html`, it will try the following files, in
 order:

 1. `/dir/foo/bar/baz/file.html`